 Make your research visible

-Practise open scholarship by sharing plans, protocols, methodology, infrastructure, code, data and findings throughout the research process in a way that enables access and reuse by others.
+Practise open research by sharing plans, protocols, methodology, infrastructure, code, data and findings in a way that enables access and reuse by others.

 Find a high quality open access publisher

 You can find a high quality open access publisher by:

 - searching the Directory of Open Access Journals ( DOAJ ) a list of high quality, peer reviewed, open access journals

 - checking the Directory of Open Access Books ( DOAB ) a list of peer reviewed titles published under open access licences

 - browsing the Australian Open Access Strategy Group ( AOASG ) list of Australian open access book publishers